ua-snap/ar_avalanche/README.md

  - The `ar_detection.py` module contains a collection of AR detection functions that will filter AR candidates based on the criteria and create shapefile outputs of objects classified as ARs.
 These functions may be orchestrated from a notebook (see `AR_detection.ipynb`) or ran as a script.

 ## Usage
-1. Register for a Climate Data Store (CDS) account and install the CDS API client according to the instructions [here].(https://cds.climate.copernicus.eu/api-how-to).
+1. Register for a Climate Data Store (CDS) account and install the CDS API client according to the instructions [here](https://cds.climate.copernicus.eu/api-how-to).
 Be sure to accept the user agreement.
-2. Create a new conda environment using the `environment.yml` file in this codebase.
+2. Create a new conda environment using the `environment.yml` file in this codebase, or install packages manually from the list below.
 3. Set a local environment variable defining the data directory.
 If the directory does not yet exist, `config.py` will create it, e.g. `export AR_DATA_DIR=path/to/store/ar/data`
 5. Review parameters in `config.py` and adjust if desired.
 Note that there is a download request limit of 120,000 items, so adjusting the timestep or date range may overload the request and break the script.
 6. Execute `download.py`